Capital City

 There is no legally mandated probationary period for employees.
 However, it is common for employers to implement a probationary period at the start of employment, typically lasting 30, 60, or 90 days.

-Oregon's minimum wage rates are structured based on geographic regions:
+Oregon's minimum wage rates are structured based on geographic regions.
+As of July 1, 2025 the minimum wages are:

 All contributions listed above align with the quarterly Form OQ deadlines.